 - Be personal: Letting customers see that you’re a real company who are passionate about their products is imperative to building trust with them.
 Use your About Us page to tell the story of your brand, include photos of members of your team and perhaps even your offices to help generate a connection with shoppers.

 Another layer of personality can be added to your store through the email address you direct any support queries towards.
-Using a [email protected] or [email protected] email name can help make shoppers feel like they’re getting a much more personal experience, as opposed to the generic and boring [email protected] or [email protected] email addresses.
+Using a hello@ or hi@ email name can help make shoppers feel like they’re getting a much more personal experience, as opposed to the generic and boring info@ or enquiries@ email addresses.

 We hope that these methods of building trust help you create a brilliant, secure experience for your customers from start to finish.
 If you have any other tips that have helped your brand’s reputation, we’d love to hear from you click here to get in touch